-TYPES OF HAZARD/ EXPOSURE ACUTE HAZARDS/ SYMPTOMS PREVENTION FIRST AID/ FIRE FIGHTING FIRE Alcohol-resistant foam, powder, carbon dioxide.
+Whiteli 26, 1776 Feel Tevlewed TYPES OF HAZARD/ EXPOSURE ACUTE HAZARDS/ SYMPTOMS PREVENTION FIRST AID/ FIRE FIGHTING FIRE Liquid formulations containing organic solvents may be flammable.
+Gives off irritating or toxic fumes (or gases) in a fire.
+NO open flames.
+Alcohol-resistant foam, powder, carbon dioxide.
 EXPLOSION EXPOSURE PREVENT GENERATION OF MISTS!
 STRICT HYGIENE!
-AV EXPOSURE OF ADOLESCENT AND CHILDREN!
+AVOID EXPOSURE OF ADOLESCENTS AND CHILDREN!
 IN ALL CASES CONSULT A DOCTOR! •INHALATION (See Ingestion).
 Breathing protection.
 Fresh air, rest.
-Refer for medical attention. •SKIN MAY BE ABSORBED!
+Refer for medical attention. •skin MAY BE ABSORBED!
 Protective gloves.
-Protective clot hing.
+Protective clothing.
 Remove contaminated clothes.
 Rinse and then wash skin with water and soap. •EYES Redness.
 Pain.
 Safety goggles face shield or eye protection in combination with breathing protection.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then take to a doctor. •INGESTION Confusion.
 Convulsions.
+Nausea.
 Vomiting.
-Nausea.
 Do not eat, drink, or smoke during work.
 Wash hands before eating.
 Rest.
 Refer for medical attention.
-SPILLAGI E DISPOSAL STORAGE PA CKAGING & LABELLING

-Collect leaking and spilled liquid in sealable Provision to contain effluent from fire Do not transport with food and feedstuffs. containers as far as possible.
+SPILLAGE DISPOSAL STORAGE PA CKAGING & LABELLING Collect leaking and spilled liquid in sealable Provision to co ontain effluent from fire Do not transport with for transport with food and feedstuffs.

+containers as far as possible.
 Absorb remaining extinguishing.
-Separated from food and Severe liquid in sand or inert absorbent and remove to feedstuffs bases and incompatible materials marine pollutant. safe place.
+Separated from food and liquid in sand or inert absorbent and remove to safe place.
 Do NOT wash away into sewer.

-See Chemical Dangers.
-Well closed.
-Keep in a Xn symbol Personal protection: chemical protection suit well-ventilated room.
-N symbol including self-contained breathing apparatus.
-R: 21/22-40-50/53 S: 2-36/37-60-61 UN Hazard Class: 6.1 UN Packing Group: III
+Personal protection: chemical protection suit

+including self-contained breathing apparatus.